Prrromanssss/DAEC-fullstack/README.md

 **How to use it?**

-/expressions - You can write some expressions to calculate
+Expressions - You can write some expressions to calculate (registered users only).

-/operations - You can change the execution time of each operation
+Operations - You can change the execution time of each operation (registered users only).

-/agents - You can see how many servers can currently process expressions
+Agents - You can see how many servers can currently process expressions.

+Login - You can register or log in to your account.

 **How does it work?**

 *Orchestrator*:
 1. HTTP-server
-2. Accepts client requests
-3. Parses its expression and sends it to Agent Agregator
+2. Parses expression from users and sends to Agents through RabbitMQ.
-4. Writing the data to the database

-*Agent Agregator*:
-1. Consumes expressions from the orchestrator, breaks it into tokens and writes it to the RabbitMQ queue for processing by agents
-2. Consumes results from agents, insert them to the expressions and sends new tokens to agents to calculate
+3. Consumes results from Agents, inserts them to the expressions and sends new tokens to Agents to calculate.
-3. Consumes pings from agents, **BUT** I didn’t have time to create any mechanism that would check the pings of each server and if there had been no ping for a long time, kill it.
-(Ping every 200 seconds)
+4. Consumes pings from Agents and kills those who didn't send anything.
+5. Writing the data to the database.

 *Agent*:
-1. Consumes expressions from the Agent Agregator and gives it to its goroutines for calculations.
+1. Consumes expressions from the Orchestartor and gives it to its goroutines for calculations.
-2. Consumes results from each goroutine and sends it to Agent Agregator
+2. Consumes results from each goroutine and sends it to Orchestartor through RabbitMQ.
-3. Sends pings to Agent Agregator
+3. Sends pings to Orchestartor.
-4. Every agent have 5 goroutines
+4. Every agent have 5 goroutines.
-5. There are 3 agents
+5. There are 3 agents.

+*Auth*:
+1. Log in to user's account.
+2. Register new users.

 **What about parallelism?**